 It is expected that all work submitted in assignments is the student's own work, written expressly by the student for this particular course.
-Students are reminded that academic misconduct, including plagiarism, has serious consequences, as set out in the University Calendar: http://www.ucalgary.ca/pubs/calendar/current/k.html
+Students are reminded that academic misconduct, including

 GRADING

 The University of Calgary Graduate Grading System and Faculty of Social Work Percentage Conversion will be used.